RonSkons/Tempus-Cube-Timer/README.md

 ## User Stories

-- As a user, I want to be able to time a solve and add it a list of solves
+- As a user, I want to be able to time multiple solves and add them to a list of solves
 - As a user, I want to receive directions on how to scramble my cube in a fair and random manner
 - As a user, I want to know my average solve time at any given moment
 - As a user, I want to keep track of my fastest solve time